S.K. Beveren: History

 The club was founded in 1936 as Red Star and registered to an amateur football association.
-In 1944, they joined the Royal Belgian Football Association and started playing in the lowest provincial league of West Flanders.
+In 1944, they joined the Royal Belgian Football Association and started playing in the lowest provincial league of East Flanders.
 Red Star Haasdonk first reached national football in 2000–01, and they finished first of the series in Promotion.
 They also reached the 2000–01 Belgian Cup round of 32, losing to first division club Gent.
 After their first season in the third division, they moved to the bigger stadium of defunct club Sint-Niklase SKE, the Puyenbekestadion, changing their name to KV Red Star Waasland.

 In 2003–04, they finished first in their series of the third division and promoted for the first time to the second division.
 In their first season at the second-highest level of football, Red Star Waasland finished 5th and qualified for the final round.
 The next season, they finished 4th, their best result as of 2010 but did not qualify for the final round.
 They reached again the round of 32 of the 2005–06 Belgian Cup, losing to neighbours KSK Beveren.
 In the 2007–08 Belgian Cup, Red Star Waasland reached the round of 16, their best cup result, by eliminating Lokeren.
 They lost to Anderlecht in the round of 16.
 The following season, they finished 4th again in the second division.
 In the summer of 2010 Red Star Waasland changed its name to Waasland-Beveren and moved to the bigger stadium of Beveren, the Freethiel Stadion.